Ilya Ziblat

 live- / interactive electronics

-Live-electronics work, inspired by analogue tape (reel-to-reel) composition techniques and by granular synthesis processing.
-The digital interface is used for real-time sample processing.
-It follows my finger’s movements and pressure on a touch-sensitive MIDI controller, and controls the processing parameters while displaying the movement on the...
+Live-electronics interface / work.
+The design inspired by analogue tape (reel-to-reel) composition techniques and uses granular synthesis techniques.
+The digital interface is used for real-time processing.
+It follows my finger’s movements and pressure (playing a touch-sensitive MIDI controller), controlling the sound-processing parameters while displaying the movement...

 For ensemble and computer-controlled organ, commissioned and played by ensemble CatchPenny, Orgelpark (Amsterdam)...